Bin-Cao/XQueryer/match/README.md

    * **Lattice constants within 1%** deviation, even if exact elemental matches are not present.
      These pairs are labeled as `relaxed` in the same file.

 The second matching type is motivated by the fact that RRUFF is a relatively small database, and many structures not be present in the MP dataset.
 Therefore, this relaxed matching allows us to capture similar crystal structures that induce **similar XRD peak distributions**, even if they are not identical in composition.
-This aligns with the *in-of-library identification* concept discussed in the supplementary materials of our paper.
+This aligns with the *in-library identification* concept discussed in the supplementary materials of our paper.

 ### Files